Responding to Learner Differences

 Identifying Components/Features

-While Tomlinson and most recognize there is no magic or recipe for making a classroom differentiated, they have identified guiding principles, considered the “Pillars that Support Effective Differentiation”: Philosophy, Principles, and Practices.
+While Tomlinson and other researchers recognize there is no single recipe for differentiation, they have identified guiding principles, considered the “Pillars that Support Effective Differentiation”: philosophy, principles, and practices.
 The premise of each is as follows:

 The Philosophy of differentiation is based on the following tenets: